 The Federal government seeks to achieve economy and enhance productivity and quality through competition to obtain the best service at the least cost to the American taxpayer.
 Federal policy regarding the performance of commercial activities is outlined in Office of Management and Budget (OMB) Circular A-76, Performance of Commercial Activities.
 Specific guidance regarding the implementation of this policy is provided by the March 1996 Revised Supplemental Handbook to the circular and by agency consultation with OMB.
 The FAIR Act codified some of that guidance into law.

-- In over 1,300 local offices, taking claims for benefits, making determinations of entitlement and benefit amount, processing payment and post entitlement actions, interpreting complex laws and administrative guidelines, etc.;
+- In over 1,200 local field offices, taking claims for benefits, making determinations of entitlement and benefit amounts, processing payment and post entitlement actions, interpreting complex laws and administrative guidelines, etc.;

-- In teleservice centers, responding to claims-related inquiries from the public, processing payments and post-entitlement actions, etc.;
+- In teleservice centers, responding to inquiries from the public, processing payments and post-entitlement actions, etc.;

 - In processing centers, adjudicating claims, processing payments and post-entitlement actions, posting earnings to individual records, etc.;